-- 3. Raise the underlift boom to lift the casualty vehicle slightly. - Secure the casualty vehicle to the crossbar with rated chain(s) and chain binder(s). - 5.
-After securing the casualty vehicle and before making the final lift, check to be sure that the casualty vehicle's parking brake is released, the transmission is in neutral, and the wheels are straight.
+- Raise the underlift boom to lift the casualty vehicle slightly. - Secure the casualty vehicle to the crossbar with rated chain(s) or straps and binder(s) - After securing the casualty vehicle and before making the final lift, check to be sure that the casualty vehicle's parking brake is released, the transmission is in neutral, and the wheels are straight.